 The health benefits of spinach

-Spinach contains high amounts of vitamins and minerals such as vitamin C, vitamin K, iron, folic acid and pigments called carotenoids.
+Spinach contains high amounts of vitamins and minerals such as vitamin C, vitamin K, magnesium, iron, folic acid and pigments called carotenoids.
 Eating spinach regularly has many benefits which may help keep your body healthy and functioning normally:

 It may help reduce tiredness and treat anaemia